DinoChiesa/EdgeTools/baasLoadExport/README.md

 # loader for Baas Hospitality data

-This project lets you load data into usergrid (also known as "BaaS"), or remove data from BaaS.
+This project lets you load data into usergrid (also known as "BaaS"), or export data from BaaS, or remove data from BaaS.
 Any data.

-There are two scripts:
+There are three scripts:
-* loader.js - loads data into usergrid
+* loader.js - loads data into BaaS
+* exportAllItems.js - export data from BaaS
-* deleteAllItems.js -deletes the data from a collection when you are finished with it.
+* deleteAllItems.js - deletes the data from a collection.

 In particular, these tools are handy for loading the hospitality data into any Usergrid organization and application.
 They could also be used for other data and other collections.

 ## Before you run